West Heath Girls' School: History

-The Reverend Philip Bennet Power and his wife, Emma, undertook the education of their own daughters at their Abbey Wood home, West Heath House.
-The quality of the girls' education attracted other local families to ask the Powers to teach their children and West Heath School thus opened in 1865.
+Philip Bennet Power and his wife, Emma, undertook the education of their daughters at their Abbey Wood home, West Heath House.
+The quality of the girls' education attracted other local families to ask the Powers to teach their children, and West Heath School was thus opened in 1865.

-In 1879 the expanding school moved to 1 Ham Common, in what was then the agricultural community of Ham, Surrey.
+In 1879, the expanding school moved to 1 Ham Common, in what was then the agricultural community of Ham, Surrey.
 The house, set in over 10 acres of grounds, was the former residence of the Duc de Chartres.

-In 1890 Misses Sarah, Maria and Anna Buckland and Miss Jane Percival who owned a similar school in Reading joined forces with the ageing Mrs Power at Ham Common and they ran the school until its purchase in 1900 by Misses Emma Lawrence and Margaret Skeat.
-Miss Elliott joined the staff in 1928 and was appointed Principal the following year.
+In 1890, Sarah, Maria and Anna Buckland and Jane Percival, who owned a similar school in Reading, joined forces with the ageing Emma Power at Ham Common, and they ran the school until its purchase in 1900 by Emma Lawrence and Margaret Skeat.
+Miss Elliott joined the staff in 1928 and was appointed principal the following year.

-The development of nearby shops and housing prompted a second move, Ham having become "too suburbanised for a high class girls' school".
-In 1932 the school moved to its final site, the 18th-century Ashgrove House, near Sevenoaks, the former home of the Elliot family.
+The development of nearby shops and housing prompted a second move, Ham having become "too suburbanised for a high-class girls' school".
+In 1932, the school moved to its final site, the 18th-century Ashgrove House, near Sevenoaks, the former home of the Elliot family.
 The larger premises allowed the school to grow from its previous capacity at Ham of about seventy boarders, to over one hundred by the end of the Second World War.

 Diana, Princess of Wales, then Diana Spencer, attended the school from 1974 to 1977 and won an award as "the girl giving maximum help to the school and her schoolfellows".

-In the 1990s the school had financial difficulties due to falling numbers of pupils, and it was placed into receivership in 1997.
+In the 1990s, the school had financial difficulties due to falling numbers of pupils, and it was placed into receivership in 1997.